Family Wild Pottery

 Venue: 70 acre ancient coppiced woodland on a family-run working farm: peaceful and beautiful Dernwood Farm Nr Heathfield, East Sussex.

-Experiencing the production cycle of making something from the initial, raw, foraged material to creating finished pottery that you’ll take home with you is a rich and valuable learning activity.
+Experiencing the production cycle of making something from the initial, raw, foraged material to creating finished pottery (ceramic) that you’ll take home with you is a rich and valuable learning activity.

 Adults and children alike love the hands-on, immersive and elemental experience of Wild Pottery.
 Making things from clay is primal human instinct, and we adults can learn a lot from children’s natural, spontaneous flair for it.
 Be prepared to get muddy and have fun.